-There are lots of other, more advanced composition rules you might want to play around with – for example, visual weight, triangles, balance, eye-lines – but we’d suggest getting really used to the rule of thirds and leading lines before moving on.
+There are lots of other, more advanced composition rules you might want to play around with – for example, visual weight, triangles, balance, eye-lines.
+However, we’d suggest getting really familiar with the rule of thirds and leading lines before moving on.
 Try applying them to different types of photography – portraits, landscapes, food etc – see what you learn… and have fun!

 Interesting in taking a photography course?

 We have thousands of courses listed on our courses section – most of which you can study in your own time, from the comfort of your own home.
 Look out for those with exclusive deals for Rest Less members.